bsamtleben/color-ctf/README.md

 In other words: *It's just a typical CTF, isn't it?* Well, not completely!
 Here are some points that might convince you:

 **Self-contained and simple:** Manage everything in just a few steps: One command to start your preconfigured Kali Linux attacker machine... a second command to boot up a target machine... that's it!
-You can put on your hoodie and start scanning for vulnerabilities!
+You can already start scanning for vulnerabilities!

 **Beginner-friendly challenges:** We've got various machines in rising levels of difficulty.
 Can you solve them all?

 **Cross-platform:** The setup works on Windows and Linux, so you can stay on you favorite operating system!

-> **Disclaimer:** The challenges and demonstrated techniques are intended for educational purposes only.
-The author does not endorse any illegal actions.
+Sound's interesting?
+Well, then just put on your hoodie and get started!
+Happy hacking!

 ## Prerequisites